What They Do

 Additional training for Chaplains includes Pastoral Counselling and Ethics.

-Chaplains must be ordained or mandated by a nationally registered faith group, and have a Master of Divinity degree preparing for ministry (or equivalent).
-As part of the application, the Chaplain candidate must provide proof of support from the local ecclesiastical authority.
+Chaplains must be ordained (or equivalent) by a nationally registered faith group with a letter of good standing, and have a Master of Divinity degree preparing for ministry (or equivalent, i.e. Bachelor in Theology for Quebec applicants).
 They must also receive support from a representative of the Interfaith Committee on Canadian Military Chaplaincy (ICCMC), the endorsement of the ICCMC and be selected by the Chaplain General.
-The ICCMC expects applicants to have at least two years of supervised experience in a civilian ministry.
+The ICCMC expects applicants to have at least two years of pastoral experience in a civilian ministry.

-If you already have a Master of Divinity and two years experience in a civilian ministry, the Forces may place you directly into the required on-the-job training program following basic training.
+If you already have a Master of Divinity (or equivalent) and two years experience in a civilian ministry, the Forces may place you directly into the required on-the-job training program following basic training.
 Basic training and military officer qualification training are required before being assigned.

 Serve with the Reserve Force